CodeCommands/Medforce-India-App/ss.md

 <body>

     <h1>Salesforce Government Cloud License Matrix</h1>
-    <p>A comprehensive guide to identifying the correct license types, inclusions, and limitations for government applications.</p>
+    <p>A comprehensive guide to identifying the correct license types, inclusions, and limitations for our government applications.</p>

     <h2>1.
 Internal User Licenses (Staff & Contractors)</h2>
-    <p>These licenses are for employees who require login access to the internal Salesforce Org.</p>
+    <p>These licenses are for our employees who require login access to our internal Salesforce Org.</p>
     <table>
         <thead>
             <tr>